A small-time coupling between $\Lambda$-coalescents and branching processes: The coupling

 holds at least if

 and, in particular, if

 \end{proposition}

-\begin{proof}[Proof of Proposition \ref{P:almost sure}] The first claim follows by simple calculus manipulations from (\ref{E:appli de comp a NLA}).
-To see why (\ref{cond2}) implies (\ref{cond1}), we note that $\psi:[0,\infty) \to \R^+$ of (\ref{D:psi}) is a (strictly) increasing and convex function on $[0,\infty)$.
+\begin{pf} The first claim follows by simple calculus manipulations from (\ref {EapplidecompaNLA}).
+To see why (\ref{cond2}) implies (\ref{cond1}), we note that $\psi\dvtx [0,\infty) \to\R^+$ of (\ref{Dpsi}) is a (strictly) increasing and convex function on $[0,\infty)$.
 Furthermore, $v_\psi'(s)=-\psi(v_\psi(s))$, so that $v_\psi$ is decreasing with its derivative decreasing in absolute value.
 Therefore, for $\eps>0$ small enough,

 Similarly,